Article first published in February 2016, updated June 2019

 To get started using the Facebook Application, get started in our app store.

-However, sign up forms offer an opportunity to collect information about subscribers that you can use to personalize and segment your list.
-Collecting additional information can be helpful, but as we just mentioned, long sign up forms can cause friction for a potential subscriber to leave.
+However, signup forms offer an opportunity to collect information about subscribers that you can use to personalize and segment your list.
+Collecting additional information can be helpful, but long signup forms can cause friction for a potential subscriber to leave.
 You have to find a delicate balance.

 If you do want to collect additional information, consider collecting just two or three pieces.
 You can always collect more information later.